yangwrangler/ECE-Programs/README.md

-# ECE-Programs
+# ECE-Coursework
-This is a repository for my ECE program source code.
+This is a repository for my Electrical and Computer Engineering coursework completed during my time at the University of New Mexico.